 In West Germany a museum has staged an unusual exhibition which examines current attitudes towards the famous Mona Lisa painting by Leonardo da Vinci.

-In West Germany a museum has staged an unusual exhibition which examines current attitudes towards the famous Mona Lisa painting by Leonardo da Vinci.
+Background: In West Germany a museum has staged an unusual exhibition which examines current attitudes towards the famous Mona Lisa painting by Leonardo da Vinci.
 Called 'Mona Lisa in the 20th Century', it features modern paintings by artists critical of the 16th Century work.
 To publicise the show, West Germany's Lehmbruck Museum in Duisburg advertised for a living 'double' of the Mona Lisa.

 SYNOPSIS: The enigmatic smile of da Vinci's painting has fascinated the art world for more than 450 years -- but in this century the painting has often been mocked by modern artists.
 One example is Uwe Piper's interpretation of the Mona Lisa as a cleaning woman.